aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1457-Clustering.md

 ## Overview of Clustering Techniques

 You can perform clustering using many different approaches—so many, in fact, that there are entire categories of clustering algorithms.
-Each of these categories has its own unique strengths and weaknesses.
+Each of these categories has its unique strengths and weaknesses.
 This means that certain clustering algorithms will result in more natural cluster assignments depending on the input data.

 Selecting an appropriate clustering algorithm for your dataset is often difficult due to the number of choices available.
 Some important factors that affect this decision include: